What Is an Excluded Driver on Car Insurance?

 No Collision Coverage When They Drive Your Car

-Your collision coverage won't pay to repair or replace your own vehicle if an excluded driver was at the wheel when the accident happened.
-Even if you're the policyholder and the car is yours, the damage is excluded because the driver is excluded.
-You'd need to pay out of pocket or file a claim with the at-fault driver's own policy, if one exists.
+Your collision coverage won't pay to repair or replace your own vehicle if an excluded driver was at the wheel.
+The damage is excluded because the driver is excluded, regardless of who owns the car.
+You'd need to pay out of pocket or pursue the at-fault driver's own policy, if one exists.

 firstAidKit icon